UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 Ok, so we've seen this `numpy` package, let's actually load in one of the functions and use it!
-If you are wondering what this package does, don't worry, you'll learn more of this in the next module. `numpy` has a function called `power()`
+If you are wondering what this package does, don't worry, you'll learn more of this in the next module. `numpy` has a function called `power()`.

 Tasks:
 - Import the `power()` function from the `numpy` package.